aholachek/redux-usage-report/README.md

 This library allows you to replace a generic object with a proxied object and track which parts of the object are accessed.
 It can help you which parts of the store are actually being used on various parts of a large Redux application.

-It could also have other uses, such as quickly creating a minimal stub data object for tests by tracking which parts of the object the test actually requires.

 It exports two functions: `generateReduxReport`, and the generic helper `trackObjectUse`.

 **To install:** `yarn install redux-usage-report`